vekatze/neut/book/src/resource-type.md

 ## Example: Noisy Integers

-For example, the following is a definition of a "boxed" integer type, with some noisy messages;
+For example, the following is a definition of a "boxed" integer type, with some noisy messages:

 ```neut
 resource boxed-int {